 During school hours, students in clinical experiences are under the supervision of faculty or preceptors and are not considered employees of the facility.
 Students may be employed in a clinical facility but this employment outside school hours is noncompulsory and will not count toward credit for graduation.
-The College assumes no responsibility for related work performed by students.
+The College assumes no responsibility for related work performed by students and students are not considered employees of the facility and must not be substituted for regular staff.